cdonnachie/ltc-mewc-stratum-proxy/README.md

 ### Proxy Connection Issues

-- Verify both daemons are synced
+- Verify all enabled daemons are synced
-- Check RPC connectivity
+- Check RPC connectivity for each chain
 - Review proxy logs for errors

 ### Mining Issues